cloudflare/cloudflare-docs/content/ssl/origin-configuration/authenticated-origin-pull/set-up/zone-level.md

 # Zone-level authenticated origin pulls

-When you enable authenticated origin pulls for a zone, all proxied traffic to your zone is authenticated at the origin web server.
+When you enable Authenticated Origin Pulls for a zone, all proxied traffic to your zone is authenticated at the origin web server.

 ## Before you begin